As an entrepreneur, you know it’s the most-difficult task anyone can undertake.

 They have healthy emotional outlooks and they’re expert in business processes.

-1. They focus on love, not fear.
+1. They love what they do by focusing on love, not fear.
 Love can be the only unlimited commodity.

 There are two acronyms for Fear – “frantic effort to avoid responsibility,” and “false evidence appearing real.”

 Entrepreneurs are able to smile when they don’t carry grudges.
 Resentments are a drain.
 If resentments fester and grow, bags of resentments get heavier and heavier.
 It becomes harder and harder to be efficient and productive.

 2. They’re expert in acceptance.
 Inherently, they realize that in all disappointments, knee-jerk reactions are deadly.
 They know they’re not 100 percent right in all disagreements.
 They don’t automatically choose resistance to change.

 For them, winning after a disappointment takes a three-stage process:

 — Shock and denial

 — Understanding and acceptance

 With acceptance come decisions – what to do or not do about the situation.
 That might include compromise.